Welcome!

 Textbook

-The text for this course is Data Structures and Problem Solving Using Java, by Mark A. Weiss.
+The recommended text for this course is Data Structures and Problem Solving Using Java, by Mark A. Weiss.
+You may use either the 3rd or 4th edition.
+You don't have to buy it, as is it is rather expensive.

-We also recommend The Java Programming Language, by Arnold, Gosling, and Holmes (Addison-Wesley, 2000).
-Another very helpful book is Effective Java by Joshua Bloch.
+We also recommend The Java Programming Language, by Arnold, Gosling, and Holmes (Addison-Wesley, 2005).
+Another very helpful book is Effective Java by Joshua Bloch (Prentice Hall 2008).
 It presents a concise reference to many good design idioms for the Java Programming Language.

-In addition to the textbooks, handouts will be provided in class and will also be available on this web site.
+In addition to the textbooks, lecture notes will be available on this web site.

 Communicating with us